Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 supported by a library.
 Currently, the following classes are available: `H2, MsSql, MariaDb, MySql, PostgreSql, Sqlite`.

+Also, users have an ability to pass objects, describing their custom databases, more information in [guide](readSqlFromCustomDatabase.md).

 ```kotlin
 import org.jetbrains.kotlinx.dataframe.io.db.PostgreSql
 import java.sql.ResultSet